All Products

 Recommendation system

-Analyze vectors from user behavior history to identify preferences and recommend similar items.
+Analyze a user's behavioral history embeddings to identify their interests and recommend similar items.

 import dashscope